ev warmup

 How Winter Weather Affects Electric Cars

 Before we delve into the why, let’s first investigate how electric cars are impacted by winter weather.
-Though there may be some concerns over how these cars perform on wintry roads (we’ll get to that in a bit), the main issue is that cold temperatures reduce the distance an electric car can travel on a full charge, known as its driving range.
+Though there may be some concerns over how these cars perform on wintry roads (we’ll get to that in a bit), the main issue is that cold temperatures may reduce the distance an EV can travel on a full charge, or it’s driving range.

 Electric car batteries are hampered by winter weather in two ways.
 First off, cold temperatures create resistance against the battery’s chemical reactions, slowing down the energy-producing process.

-But mainly, the increased demand of operating in cold temperatures takes the greatest toll.
+It’s the increased demand of operating in cold temperatures that takes the greatest toll.
 Driving a vehicle in frigid weather requires more power, particularly when it comes to keeping the car warm.
 In a gas-powered car, the engine creates heat, which can be redirected into the cabin when it’s cold outside.
-Without an engine, most electric cars depend on their batteries to power energy-intensive resistance heaters (although some models now use more efficient heat-pump style heaters).
+Without an engine, most electric cars depend on their batteries to power energy-intensive resistance heaters.

 The winter season brings plenty of other, not-so-obvious power demands.
 Less daylight requires headlights to run longer, for example, and lower temperatures can lead to more condensation on a car’s glass that will call for defogging.
 More power going to other parts of the car means less power going to the motor.